Building Peace Upon Interreligious Harmony

 The World Scripture, reveals that 73 percent of all religious scriptures contain a common message about a longing for world peace.

 In order to resolve the fierce religious conflicts, Rev. and Mrs. Moon took on the role of mediator between religions and dauntlessly entered Palestine, where terrorism was rampant.
 Rev. and Mrs. Moon served as emissaries in the long-standing US-Middle East conflicts, including the Gulf War and the post-9/11 War on Terror, and in 1990 when Saddam Hussein invaded Kuwait.

 Interreligious Association for Peace and Development (IAPD), founded to realize global community through harmony and true love transcending religious and national barriers, was established with the participation of over 20 religions from 84 countries, including Christianity, Judaism, Buddhism, Islam, Family Federation for World Peace and Unification, Daejonggyo, Chollikyo, Sikh, Anglican Church, Cheondogyo, and Shintoism

-On December 22, 2003, Jews, Christians and Muslims came together to hold a rally for peace at Independence Park, Jerusalem.
-Rev. Moon shared a message of mutual respect, cooperation, generosity and forgiveness among religions, insisting on the restoration of heart as brothers and sisters of one human family whose common parent is God.
+On December 22, 2003, Jews, Christians, and Muslims came together to hold a rally for peace at Independence Park, Jerusalem.
+Rev. Moon shared a message of mutual respect, cooperation, generosity, and forgiveness among religions, insisting on the restoration of the heart as brothers and sisters of one human family whose common parent is God.

-The IAPD and WCLC focuses on interreligious reconciliation centered on the founders’ vision that interreligious cooperation is imperative for peace in the 21st century.
+The IAPD and WCLC focus on interreligious reconciliation centered on the founders’ vision that interreligious cooperation is imperative for peace in the 21st century.